MRes Philosophy

 The dissertation is your opportunity to develop a longer piece of written work.
 The one-to-one teaching for that task is geared towards advising on bibliography, and giving constructive criticism on draft sections, so that you can revise them and bring them together to form a coherent whole.
 This builds upon your earlier experience in the small essays for the supervised study modules.
 It also gives you a sense of what’s involved in preparing a PhD thesis, which might be your next step.

 Our distinctive research environment offers an interdisciplinary outlook and a focus on methodological and metaphilosophical reflection.
-We are a leading center for Ludwig Wittgenstein and the Wittgensteinian tradition, and other staff research specialisms include philosophy of language and linguistics, philosophy of science, environmental philosophy, metaphilosophy, experimental philosophy, philosophy of literature, film and the arts, and phenomenology.
+We're a leading center for Ludwig Wittgenstein and the Wittgensteinian tradition, and other staff research specialisms include philosophy of language and linguistics, philosophy of science, environmental philosophy, metaphilosophy, experimental philosophy, philosophy of literature, film and the arts, and phenomenology.

 Assessment

-We will assess each module through essays or other forms of written coursework.
+We'll assess each module through essays or other forms of written coursework.
 For each supervised study module, you’ll submit a package containing the two best essays from the three that you have prepared, having refined them with advice from your tutor.

 Your degree result will be based on your marks for all your modules and your dissertation.